agnelvishal/DRanking/README.md

 ## Solution:

-We are building a decentralized content platform where the ranking of content will be based on the user upvotes.

 When cryptocurrencies are used to Upvote an article/post, it gets recorded in the blockchain.
 So other apps can use that data with different ranking algorithms.

 Apps can use ranking parameters like